mainmatter/mainmatter.com/_posts/2019-04-24-dependency-updates-for-gitlab.md

 twitter: tobiasbieniek
 topic: misc
 bio: "Senior Frontend Engineer, Ember CLI core team member"
+description: "Tobias Bieniek shares how to set up the Renovate bot for automatic dependency updates with self-hosted internal GitLab servers."
 ---

 Are your dependencies hopelessly outdated?
 Would you need to hire another